pwhelan6301/Polestar/README.md

 - **Dynamic request form** – document types and sectors drive the available sections.
 Once a section is chosen the UI surfaces individual subsections that can be toggled on/off, and the payload preview updates live.
 - **Status + output panel** – shows submission progress, the JSON payload we send to the Logic App, and the eventual response rendered as labelled fields.
 There is a built‑in “Copy” helper for quick sharing.
 - **Authentication helpers** – the shell surfaces the currently signed-in Static Web Apps user and provides sign-in/out links.
 The drafting page links straight to the prompt-management UI so editors can adjust prompts without redeploying.
-- **Prompt manager** – `/manage-prompts.html` lets authorised staff filter by doc type + sector, edit section metadata (system/user prompts), and CRUD subsections.
-Changes are persisted via the `/api/prompts` Azure Function into Cosmos DB, so the drafting form immediately reflects updates.
+- **Prompt manager** – `/manage-prompts.html` now walks editors through doc type → sector → template scope before exposing the relevant sections.
+Once a branch is selected they can edit section metadata (system/user prompts) and CRUD subsections, with every change flowing straight into Cosmos DB through `/api/prompts`.
 - **Template branching** – prompt templates can now be filtered by doc type → sector → client/use case.
-Start from the sector default, then use “Copy to new template” to create a client-specific branch while keeping the base template untouched.
+Start from the guided “Sector template” view, then use “Copy to new template” to create a client-specific branch while keeping the base template untouched.

 ## Backend services